backdrop-contrib/adaptive_image/README.txt

 INSTALLING
 ----------
-1. To install the module copy the 'adaptive' folder to your sites/all/modules directory.
+1. To install the module copy the 'adaptive_image' folder to your sites/all/modules directory.

 2. Read more about installing modules at http://drupal.org/node/70151